RodCardenas/Flow-DIY/README.md

 ###Models Schema
 * Users
+* Projects
-* Rooms
+* Steps
 * Images
-* Bookings

 ###APIs
-* Google Maps API
 * Cloudinary API
-* Pusher Websocket API

 ###Modularized Components
-React components are abstracted and grouped by logical similarity.
-This enables improved code maintainability and allows easy iterative design and development.
+React components are abstract data objects that are grouped in a parental hierarchy through which content is managed and displayed.
+This enables easy code maintainability and permits iterative development and design.

 ###Data Integrity
-Integrated with React, the flux architecture provides real time reflection of all needed data from the database, allowing dynamic updates and minimal server requests.
+Through React and implementing a flux architecture, data is provided in real time, allowing dynamic updates and reducing' server requests.

-## Todos
+## Todos/Future Features
-* refactor DateTime to single method in app context to improve code maintainability
-* refactor index view for booking to use show partial
+* refactor image carousel to display personalized pictures based on user favorite projects
+* add comment and favorite features so that visitors can better interact with each other
+* add the ability to change the project picture/video
-* set up browsing history in localStorage
+* set up browsing history in localStorage to further improve navigation
-* display trips and requests in carousel to improve UI

-## Future Features
-* **Google Calendar Integration:** save trips and requests to user calendar
-* **Messaging model:** complete message history between guest and host for improved ease in trips/ request management
-* **Availability model:** multiple date ranges for each listing's available dates, allowing user to list with more flexibility
-* **Favorites model:** save listings for future trips

-[views]: ./docs/views.md
-[components]: ./docs/components.md
-[stores]: ./docs/stores.md
-[api-endpoints]: ./docs/api-endpoints.md
-[schema]: ./docs/schema.md
+* add user profile interactive functionality